kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-This creates a vehicle based on the balloon's properties.
+This creates a vehicle based on the balloon’s properties.

-With that bit of model work in place you can build the framework (hit Command-B to do that) then switch back to the ride request extension scheme.
+With that bit of model work in place you can build the framework (press Command-B to do that) then switch back to the ride request extension scheme.

 Open **RideRequestHandler.swift** and replace the implementation of `handle(intent:completion:)` with the following: